zerovm/zerovm-cli/doc/zapp-yaml.rst

 You can optionally include a ``ui`` section.
 If it is left out, ``zpm`` will create a simple web UI for you.
-The section works like the ``bundling`` section: you specify a list of glob patterns and these files will be included in the ZAR.
+The section works like the ``bundling`` section: you specify a list of glob patterns and these files will be included in the ZAPP.
 The UI files are extracted when ``zpm deploy`` is run.